OutSystems/docs-support/src/enterprise/maintenance/change-ac.md

     1. Open the application and log in with your IT user.

-    1. If you see a message saying "IP protected modules present in the factory.
-Are you executing a license change?", click **Start Wizard**.
-If this message isn't displayed, continue with step.
-4.
+    1. If the message **IP protected modules present in the factory.
+Are you executing a license change?** is displayed , click **Start Wizard**.
+If this message is not displayed, proceed to step 4.

 1. For all environments, register and obtain the license file for Activation Code BBB from the [Licensing Portal](https://www.outsystems.com/licensing):